anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 Propose the value we can create through a product-centric approach:

-- `#!js product`: what needs to be build to help the customer reach their goal
+- `#!js product`: what needs to be build to help the customer reach their goal?
 - `#!js alleviates`: how will the product reduce pains?
 - `#!js advantages`: how will the product create gains?